 Arizona.
 What a magnificent place to grow up, with its inspirational landscape and truly amazing sunsets, it was impossible not to absorb the color spectrum the Southwest had to offer.
 Art in high school offered a definitive joy over the other scholastic requirements.
 Completion of high school led to a trek across the Midwest to further education and to seek employment eventually settling down in the Columbus, Ohio area.
 This is where my high school love, Rita, and I currently reside with our crazy bunch of four legged family members.

 Flying had entered my blood at age 13 and little did I realize that it would become my career path exiting high school.
 And during that time playing instruments, composing music, drawing and painting was my go-to sanctuary.
 It of course still is.
 The creative itch bubbled over and at age 43 my desire to dive head first into the arts was overwhelming.
 For the last several years it was all I could think about.
 During what seemed like endless hours crossing countries and borders my mind raced, it longed for the day of busy hands, not as a hobby but to fully engulf myself into the arts full time.
-I retired from a wonderful career at Netjets to embark on this new adventure, but I’ll always have a special place for flying in my heart.
-I always leave a door cracked to possibilities, because the future has a funny way of propelling new ambitions.
+I retired from a wonderful career at Netjets to embark on this new adventure.

 Enter full time artist.
-Metal Sculptor.
-Painter.
-I have no degrees from prestigious art schools but what I do have is the tenacious desire to create one of a kind sculptures and paintings.
+As a Metal Sculptor I have a tenacious desire to create one of a kind sculptures.
 I am a very motivated artist with a deep seeded ambition to continually challenge myself through evolving works.
 The final result should be art that moves you like the movement in the works themselves.

 An enormous thank you is in order to, God, to my wife Rita, and to my family and friends.
 Thank you for taking time to stroll through my work, it is much appreciated.